richardthombs/agilesnowball.com/_posts/2014-08-20-from-simple-to-full-recovery-model.md

 ---
 title:       "From simple to full recovery model in SQL Server"
-description: "Have you got a highly utilised SQL Server database that you're backing up with the simple recovery model, and now you are wondering how to move to the full recovery model?
-Well this post is for you!"
+description: "Have you got a highly utilised SQL Server database that you're backing up with the simple recovery model, and now you are wondering how to move to the full recovery model?"
 date:        2014-08-20 13:42:00
 ---